Lulzx/hvm/README.md

 # HVM4 (Zig)

-A Zig implementation of HVM4 - the Higher-Order Virtual Machine based on Interaction Calculus.
-Upgraded from HVM3 with the new term layout and expanded type system.
+A Zig implementation of HVM4 - the Higher-Order Virtual Machine based on Interaction Calculus, with the new term layout, type system, and SupGen primitives.

 ## Features